Spectral analysis of high-dimensional spot volatility matrix with applications: Asymptotic results

 \section{Asymptotic results}

-In this section, we present the results of the empirical spectral distribution (ESD) and the linear spectral statistics (LSS) for the realized spot volatility matrix estimator $\widehat{c_{t}}^{n}$.
+In this section, we present the results of empirical spectral distribution (ESD) and linear spectral statistics (LSS) for the realized spot volatility matrix estimator $\widehat{c_{t}}^{n}$.
 The definitions of ESD and LSS will be given later.
-In the sequel, we first review the empirical results of ESD and LSS for the sample covariance matrix with independent and identically distributed samples under the high dimensional regime.
-Then, they are followed by the extension to the spot volatility matrix and its realized estimator.
-This appendix contains all the proofs of the theoretical results in the main context.
+In the sequel, we first review the empirical results of ESD and LSS for covariance matrix under the large dimensional regime, which are followed by the extension to spot volatility matrix.
 From here and after, for $i=1,..., n$, we define $\Delta_i^n S= S_{i/n} - S_{(i-1)/n}$ for a general process $S$.
-We use the notation $C$ for a general positive constant, which may takes different values from line to line.
+We use the notation $C$ for a general positive constant, which may take different values from line to line.